KTH/devops-course/contributions/feedback/ttoma-sinakh/README.md

 ## Deadline

-Task 3
+  - Task 3

 ## Category

-Feedback
+  - Feedback

 ## Description

-Feedback on #2453
+We want to give Isak & Emil some feedback on their executable tutorial for "Security Linting in Python using Bandit".

-Our feedback is available [here](https://github.com/KTH/devops-course/pull/2668#issuecomment-2419542997).
+The feedback is posted as a comment [in this PR](https://github.com/KTH/devops-course/pull/2668#issuecomment-2419542997).